|Name||陕西 (shǎn xī) ['Shanzhou' 'west'] Old Name Shensi WG|

 In the following Qin dynasty Shaanxi's capital moved to Xianyang just to the west of Xi'an.
 Xianyang boasts a museum containing a Han dynasty miniature version of the terracotta army.
 Nearby is the full sized version, the world famous Qin Terracotta warriors at the Imperial tombs just east of modern Xi'an.
 The provincial capital city of Xi'an stands on the site of Chang'an; another ancient capital of China and for a long while the largest city in the world with over a million people within its city walls.
 Much later on, after the fall of the Tang, continual incursions from the north drove people further south and east.
 The ancient over-land Silk Road that led to Chang'an, lost its strategic importance as transport by sea became more competitive.
 Xi'an has city walls built in the Ming dynasty an impressive 35 feet [11 meters] high and 40 feet [12 meters] wide.

 Haixian ➚ 70 miles [113 kms] east of Xi'an was the epicenter of the world's deadliest earthquake on Mon Jan 23 1556 when 830,000 people lost their lives.
 Also in Shaanxi, there was a great famine in 1628 which led to a rebellion that was pivotal in the downfall of the Ming Empire.
 After this time the area was sparsely populated and began to be settled by people from the north who had converted to Islam.
-The new settlers rose up in the Dungan Revolt (1862-77) ➚ which was ruthless put down by the Qing army killing many Muslims.
+The new settlers rose up in the Dungan Revolt (1862-77) ➚ which was ruthless put down by the Qing army killing many millions of Muslims.
 The province became a disregarded backwater, with Xi'an the only major city in China where foreign powers did not create a protected enclave.
 It was to Xi'an that Dowager Empress Cixi fled after the Boxer Rebellion.
+Shaanxi boasts about 70% of all ancient buildings in China with many dating back as far as the Song dynasty.

 Within the great city walls of Xi'an there are the Big ➚ and Little Goose Pagodas ➚; Stele Forest ➚ and a Great Mosque ➚ for tourists to visit.
 The Big Goose Pagoda (大雁塔 dà yàn tǎ) dates back to 652 originally built with five stories now expanded to seven, it housed the famous Buddhist scriptures brought from India by Xuanzang.
 The Little Goose Pagoda stands in the grounds of the Jianfu Temple.